infor-design/enterprise-ng/QUICKSTART.md

 This QuickStart guide demonstrates how to build and run a simple Angular application using the SohoXi component package (**@infor/sohoxi-angular**).

+You can down the latest version from [quickstart](http://git.infor.com/users/tharper/repos/sohoxi-angular-quickstart/browse).

 ## Prerequisites

 If **Node.js** and npm aren't already on your machine, install them.
-Our examples require node v4.x.x or higher and npm 3.x.x or higher.
+These examples require node v4.x.x or higher and npm 3.x.x or higher.
 To check which version you are using, run `node -v` and `npm -v` in a terminal window.

 This quick start guide uses **Angular-CLI** to create, build and run the application.
-At the time of writing the version of angular-cli used was 1.0.0-beta-19.
+At the time of writing the version of angular-cli used was 1.0.0-beta-19-3.

-In addition, **gulp** is used to perform any additional build and deployment steps required to get the application running.
+In addition, **gulp** is used to perform additional build and deployment steps required to get the application built.

 ## Step 1 : Create and Configure the Project

 ### Create the project folder

-Using a terminal window, create a new folder, called `sohoxi-angular-demo`.
+Using a terminal window, create a new folder, called `sohoxi-angular-quickstart`.
 ```
 mkdir sohoxi-angular-quickstart
 cd sohoxi-angular-quickstart